Influence of Arabic on other languages: Persian

 In fact, among Iranians there have been sporadic efforts as far back as the Safavid Empire to revive Persian and diminish the use of Arabic loanwords in their language.
 Both Pahlavi Shahs supported such efforts in the 20th century by creating the academy of Persian Language and Literature.
 In 1934, Reza Shah ordered to rebuild tomb of Ferdowsi, who is regarded as the savior of Persian language, and set up a ceremony in Mashhad, celebrating a thousand years of Persian literature since the time of Ferdowsi, titled Ferdowsi Millenary Celebration (جشن هزاره فردوسی).

 Academy of Persian language and literature after the Iranian revolution continued its striving to protect the integrity of the Persian language.
 However, the attention of the academy has been turned towards the persistent infiltration of Persian, like many other languages, with English words, as a result of the globalization process.
 Since the 1980s, the academy constantly campaigns for the use of the Persian equivalents of these new English loanwords.
 It also has the task of linguistically deriving such words from existing Persian roots if no such equivalents exist, and actively promoting the adoption of these new coinages instead of their English equivalents in the daily lives of the Persian-speaking people in Iran, Afghanistan and Tajikistan.
+However, modern Persian is deeply rooted in Arabic with 50–80% of its vocabulary being of Arabic origin.
+To render a style of modern Persian devoid of Arabic influence is almost impossible, and a purge of foreign influences on the language similar to the Turkish language reform would be unrealistic in Persian.

 Pashto

-Arab conquest of Afghanistan brought Arabic words to Pashto, either directly from Arabic or thru Persian.
+Arab conquest of Afghanistan brought Arabic words to Pashto, either directly from Arabic or through Persian.